 Bankers’ primary contribution is to conserve information.
-They love research, and they learn by reading and analyzing, so the Internet is their close friend.
+They love to research, and they learn by reading and analyzing, so the Internet is their close friend.

 When faced with conflict, they will avoid it and appear aloof, but when things don’t turn out “right”, they love telling the same person they were not inclined to disagree with that they told them so, even if they did not.

-The CVI™ is the only human assessment that uses strategic and tactical values in a forced choice format, to gain unequivocal insight into the innate nature of the person.
+The CVI™ is the only human assessment that uses strategic and tactical values in a forced-choice format, to gain unequivocal insight into the innate nature of the person.
 Since the CVI™ is comprised of only positive values, no such negative disclosure is required, and no context is provided.
 The CVI™ provides a 94% repeat-score reliability, year over year.
 Other assessments typically provide reliability between 60% and 80%.

-This is several orders of magnitude improvement – which shows that not only are we capturing the innate, unchanging nature of people, but also that the instrument is accurate and valid.
+This is several orders of magnitude improvement – which shows that not only are we capturing the innate, unchanging nature of people but also that the instrument is accurate and valid.

 Frederick Geiger is certified on the debriefing of the results of the Core Values Index.
 We use this valuable tool in working with clients to identify their core purpose, passion, and giftedness - all-important for your creation or operation of any onCOREventure.